 6. Flashy Photos

-Although almost everyone coming to your campaign page will take the time to check out your Kickstarter video, you need to emphasize the aesthetic beauty of your invention.
+Although almost everyone coming to your campaign page will take the time to check out your Kickstarter video, you still need to emphasize the aesthetic beauty of your invention.

 From action shots to stills and close-ups, also include a good sampling of exactly what backers can expect to get when they work to help your team.